Top IoT Software Development Companies for 2026

 1. Uvik Software — for Python/AI IoT & Staff Augmentation

 Uvik Software is the top-ranked IoT software development company for 2026, with a 5.0 Clutch rating from 12 verified reviews.
-Founded in 2015 in London, Uvik delivers across US, UK, Middle East, and European markets.
+Founded in 2015 in London, Uvik Software delivers across US, UK, Middle East, and European markets.

 Why is Uvik Software ranked #1 for IoT software development companies?

-Uvik earns the top position because it combines deep Python and AI engineering expertise with a staff-augmentation model purpose-built for IoT product teams.
-Rather than delivering a black-box project, Uvik embeds senior developers — each with 5+ years of Python experience — directly into your engineering organisation.
+Uvik Software earns the top position because it combines deep Python and AI engineering expertise with a staff-augmentation model purpose-built for IoT product teams.
+Rather than delivering a black-box project, Uvik Software embeds senior developers — each with 5+ years of Python experience — directly into your engineering organisation.
 This gives clients full-stack IoT capability spanning data ingestion pipelines, cloud-based analytics, and ML model deployment at the edge, while retaining complete IP ownership and architectural control.

 What IoT services does Uvik Software offer?

-Uvik provides senior Python and AI engineers for IoT data pipelines built on Django and FastAPI, cloud-to-edge ML inference, real-time telemetry processing, and data-engineering workflows.
+Uvik Software provides senior Python and AI engineers for IoT data pipelines built on Django and FastAPI, cloud-to-edge ML inference, real-time telemetry processing, and data-engineering workflows.
 Their engineers have delivered IoT-adjacent projects for government agencies, e-commerce platforms, and AI compliance startups.
-The no-freelancer policy means every engineer is a full-time Uvik employee with verified tenure.
+The no-freelancer policy means every engineer is a full-time Uvik Software employee with verified tenure.

 How does Uvik Software's pricing compare?

-Uvik sits in the mid-range ($$) pricing tier — significantly below US-based boutiques like ArcTouch or Dogtown Media, yet with London-headquartered account management that ensures timezone overlap with US East Coast, UK, Middle East, and European clients.
+Uvik Software sits in the mid-range ($$) pricing tier — significantly below US-based boutiques like ArcTouch or Dogtown Media, yet with London-headquartered account management that ensures timezone overlap with US East Coast, UK, Middle East, and European clients.
 The staff-augmentation model also eliminates project-management overhead fees common with fixed-bid IoT engagements.

 What do Uvik Software's Clutch reviews highlight?